luc-blaeser/gcbench/README.md

 ( 5, func() { traverse() } )
 ```

-**Ratiomnale**: Measuring the heap with relatively large objects, with the extra large-growing list-internal array.
+**Rationale**: Measuring the heap with relatively large objects, with the extra large-growing list-internal array.
 Relatively few pointers are used.
 However, fragmentation could become noticable.

 ## Graph (Fully Connected)